A booking channel tracks where your online bookings are coming from.

 Before it is possible to embed a widget, you need to create a booking channel.

-To create a booking channel select the "Menu Icon in top left corner" and the select "Booking channels" from the drop down list.
+To create a booking channel select the "Cog wheel in top right corner" then you select “Booking channel” from the side bar:

 Select “add” beside Booking Channels to create a new booking channel.